MinchinWeb/minchin.ca/content/pages/wishlist.md

 -   Bamboo digitizer/tablet
 -   mechnaincal keyboard (backlit, including 10keys)
 -   Kindle (I've seen some 'new' used ones on Kijiji for ~$50)
+-   5.1 speaker system (for front room) (suggestions on how to mount speakers?)
 -   LEGO
 -   surprise me!!